georgi-m-iliev/SUSI_Automations/README.md

 The app is released with the pyinstaller module which builds the app as a standalone executable.
 You can find the latest version in the releases section of the repository.

+## To Do in the future

+* Enroll for multiple kind of electives in one go
+* Cover all corner cases and provide feedback

 ## Contributing

 If you want to contribute to the project, you can open an issue or a pull request.
 I will be happy to discuss any ideas for improvement.